hskang9/projectman-rust/README.md

 # projectman-rust

 Projectman meets Rust

 # Optimized memory

-total size of 0.3MB in release mode(to be updated)
+Total size of From the original(43MB) -> To Rust version(3.7MB)

 # compiled to wasm

 and deployed to wapm(to be updated)

 # Credits